Check Your Investment Professional

 If you enlist the aid of a investment professional, you should understand the extent of the services offered as well as all charges associated with the service.
 You should always conduct a background search on the company and investment professional to determine if there is any material information that would prevent you from engaging them.

 No matter your level of investment knowledge or if you rely on the advice of an investment professional, you must continually devote time to educate yourself on investment opportunities presented to you.
 You should ask questions, read the offering prospectus and product brochures, and conduct your own research.
-You should understand costs, such as sales charges, redemption penalties, margin interest and account fees for setup and termination, and any annual fees.
+You should understand costs, such as sales charges, redemption penalties, margin interest, account fees for setup and termination, and any annual fees.
 You should also make sure you understand the level of volatility in your investments and how each investment fits together as part of your overall diversified portfolio.

 Monitor Your Investments